gdwnldsKSC/qemu-msvc/ReadMe.md

 This will be resolved soon, however, until then, while it works for bios and partially booting systems it is probe to reset and can't fully boot netbsd or windows xp.
 TCG resolution is expected as we approach 1.1+

-### AS OF THIS DATE WE NO LONGER BUILD AS A DLL.
-Currently only qemu-system-i386.exe, but qemu-img etc will be coming, as well as additional targets as worked on after getting further upstream.

 11/13/2025 - There are necessary changes to simplify our TCG hacks and improve reliability going forward that appear in qemu-0.15 - these will allow removal of inline assembly and